matanox/clojure-tutorial/reactjs-a-match-made-in-heaven.md

-#Declarative front-end with clojure and react.js
+#Declarative front-end with ClojureScript and react.js

 Clojure lends itself very well to the writing of simple and solid [react.js](https://github.com/facebook/react) wrappers.
 As a consequence, bootstrapping a full-stack react.js project is as simple as using leiningen: